oceanprotocol/market/README.md

 All created Storybook stories will automatically run as individual tests by using the [StoryShots Addon](https://storybook.js.org/addons/@storybook/addon-storyshots).

 Creating Storybook stories for a component will provide good coverage of a component in many cases.
-Additional tests for dedicated component functionality which can't be done with Storybook are created as usual [Testing Library](https://testing-library.com/docs/react-testing-library/intro) tests, but you can also [import exisiting Storybook stories](https://storybook.js.org/docs/react/writing-tests/importing-stories-in-tests#example-with-testing-library) into those tests.
+Additional tests for dedicated component functionality which can't be done with Storybook are created as usual [Testing Library](https://testing-library.com/docs/react-testing-library/intro) tests, but you can also [import existing Storybook stories](https://storybook.js.org/docs/react/writing-tests/importing-stories-in-tests#example-with-testing-library) into those tests.

 Executing linting, type checking, and full test run: